Mensch Academy FAQs

 Have some questions?
 You’ve come to the right place!
 Read below for more information, or feel free to get in touch!

 What does a typical session look like?

 On Tuesdays and Wednesdays, Mensch Academy takes place from 4 – 6 pm.
+On Mondays, sessions are from 4:15-6:00.
 A sample day looks something like this:

 5:45-6:00: Closing Circle (Ma’agal Siyum).
 We gather to celebrate our day and sing together.

 Why are there multi-age groups?